Growth Trends for Related Jobs

 Because of the wide range of the civil engineering field, there are a number of specialized areas where one can focus based on personal interest.
 The main areas of focus for civil engineers include structural engineering, construction, geotechnical engineering, water resources and transportation.
 Civil engineers also often hold supervisory and administrative positions, and still others might choose to work in design, teaching or research.

 As can be surmised from the demand and growth of civil engineering, the salary for a civil engineer is competitive.
-The Bureau of Labor statistics reported that civil engineers had average yearly wages of $78,560 in May 2008, and according to a 2009 survey, people with a bachelor's degree in civil engineering started at $52,048 a year on average.
-According to the Bureau of Labor Statistics 2010-11 Occupational Outlook Handbook, the starting salaries for engineers are among the highest of all college graduates.
+The Bureau of Labor statistics reported that civil engineers had average yearly wages of $70,720 in May 2020.
+According to the Bureau of Labor Statistics Occupational Outlook Handbook, the starting salaries for engineers are among the highest of all college graduates.

 Civil Engineers salary

 - Top 10% Annual Salary: More than $137,950 ($66.32/hour)

 - Bottom 10% Annual Salary: Less than $56,160 ($17.01/hour)

 Marysia Walcerz has been writing since 2008.
 She has been published in several compilations of artistic and philosophical work, including "Gender: Theory in Practice" and "Retold Comics."
 Walcerz has a Bachelor of Arts in fine arts and philosophy from The Evergreen State College.